Frequently Asked Questions

 Didn’t we just do a referendum?

-No, the Lawrence township Schools have never asked taxpayers to support a referendum.
+No, prior to 2019, Lawrence Township Schools had never asked taxpayers to support a referendum.

 Why have we not done one in the past?